A General Blue-Shift Phenomenon: Introduction

+With the exception of the vanishing results mentioned above, the chromatic height-shift observed in the blue-shift phenomenon is always 1.
+Our main theorem provides the first known examples where this shift occurs by an arbitrary positive integer in this setting.

-In this paper, we find an idea that could explain both the classical and the new blue-shift phenomena under the framework of the general blue-shift phenomenon. $\textit{Our}$ $\textit{main}$ $\textit{idea}$ is that since the homotopy group $\pi_*(\cat T_{G,N}(E))$ of the generalized Tate spectrum $\cat T_{G,N}(E)$ is a graded ring, it must be isomorphic to a quotient of a free graded ring by some relations.
+In this paper, we find an idea that could explain both the classical and the new blue-shift a under the framework of the general blue-shift phenomenon. $\textit{Our}$ $\textit{main}$ $\textit{idea}$ is that since the homotopy group $\pi_*(\cat T_{G,N}(E))$ of the generalized Tate spectrum $\cat T_{G,N}(E)$ is a graded ring, it must be isomorphic to a quotient of a free graded ring by some relations.
 And we may reduce these relations like solving equations to obtain $v_{n-s_{G,N;E}}$, then we need to prove that the solution of $v_{n-s_{G,N;E}}$ is invertible in $\pi_*(\cat T_{G,N}(E))$.
+This idea represents the first time that commutative algebra has been used to understand the chromatic height-shifting behavior in the blue-shift phenomenon.